 We have created a collection of your most common questions about Disney Springs in our Disney Springs Tips Post.

 Parking at Disney Springs

-Disney Springs is open every day and has no admission fee and includes free parking.
+Disney Springs is open daily, has no admission fee, and includes free parking.

 - The Orange Garage from 10:00 AM to 2:00 AM